- Grade:

 Day 4 - Game drive in Murchison Falls National Park and River Nile boat trip with walk to the top of the Murchison Falls.

 You will spend the afternoon on the Nile where crocodiles and hippos reside, taking a boat trip along the river to see the powerful Murchison Falls.
-The waterfall is between Lake Kyoga and Lake Albert and is where the mighty River Nile forces itself through a narrow seven meter gorge and tumbles down over 40 meters with immense power.
+The waterfall is between Lake Kyoga and Lake Albert and is where the mighty River Nile forces itself through a narrow seven metre gorge and tumbles down over 40 meters with immense power.
 At the waterfall you will have the option to walk to the top to get the best view of the falls from above.
-The walk to the top takes about 45 minutes to an hour, but is worth it for the close-up view which you can't quite get from the boat.
+The walk to the top takes about 45 minutes to an hour but is worth it for the close-up view which you can't quite get from the boat.

 This morning you will leave Murchison Falls National Park for the long drive to Kibale National Park ready for your chimpanzee experience tomorrow.
 The drive will take about 8 hours and en route you'll drive past many scenic tea plantations and have a break in Fort Portal for lunch.
 You should arrive at your lodge in the afternoon where you can refresh yourself and perhaps relax on the private veranda and try spotting the wildlife in the surrounding forest.